-The school may request additional in-house testing for some students to ascertain the individual needs of a student in order that the appropriate support can be offered.
-In addition, the parent/guardian may be asked to complete further testing with outside specialists.
+The school may request additional in-house assessmenttesting and/or class observation for some students to ascertain the individual needs of a student in order that the appropriate support can be offered.
+In addition, the parent/guardian may be asked to complete further assessment with outside specialists.